auzeonfung/hostex-chat/README.md

 # Hostex Chat

 Hostex Chat integrates Hostex conversations with ChatGPT.
-All server logic now runs inside the Next.js app under `frontend/`, so only one service needs to be started.
+The project contains a Next.js frontend and a Node-based backend that polls the Hostex API.
+Both services must run together.

 ## Quick Start